 Everyone headed in one direction and I headed in the opposite direction toward the rail.
 I got there just as Dr. Fager was walking by accompanied by his pony, an Appaloosa named Chalkeye.
 The exercise rider, Jose Marrero, and the pony rider simultaneously turned and looked at me, as if wondering what kind of idiot would come running out into the pouring rain to take a picture of a horse.
 But this was no ordinary horse.

 Like some majestic shrouded figure, Dr. Fager seemed larger than life to a novice, wide-eyed 21-year-old, who was floundering about trading over-the-counter stocks on Wall Street and hating it.
-As the Doc walked past me, oblivious to the elements, he had his game face on, focusing straight ahead and arching his neck ever so slightly.
+As the Doc, sporting his figure-8 bridle, walked past me, oblivious to the elements, he had his game face on, focusing straight ahead and arching his neck ever so slightly.
 He had worked up a mouthful of saliva and his flared nostrils already were bright red.
+The Doc was in a zone.

 I managed to take one shot of him before high-tailing it back under cover.
 The first person I saw was the Doc’s trainer, John Nerud, who was well-prepared for the weather, decked out in a yellow rain poncho.
 I went over and called, “John,” and when he looked up and gave me a friendly smile, I took his picture as well.

-Through the murk and rain, the good doctor breezed five furlongs in :59 flat under no pressure whatsoever from Marrero, who had to weigh at least 150 to 160 pounds.
+Through the murk and rain, the good doctor breezed five furlongs in :59 flat under no pressure whatsoever from Marrero, who had to weigh close to 160 pounds.
 A week later, Dr. Fager broke the world record for the mile, winning eased up by 10 lengths under 134 pounds in one of the most awe-inspiring performances of all time.
-It would become the most sought after record in racing, lasting nearly three decades.
+It would become the most sought after record in racing, and still has not been broken on dirt half a century later.

 For years, I have carried that photo of Dr. Fager in my wallet.
-It was not a very good photo, but in many ways it was the best I’ve ever taken, with the Doc’s rich blood-bay coat bursting with color even on such a gloomy morning.
-I still look at that picture and think back to when everything was new – my camera, my first trip away from home, and my newly found obsession with horse racing.
+It was not a very good photo as photos go, but in many ways it was the best I’ve ever taken, with the Doc’s rich blood-bay coat bursting with color even on such a gloomy morning.
+I still look at that picture and think back to when everything was new – my camera, my first trip to Saratoga, and my newly found obsession with horse racing.

 The following year, I left Wall Street and took a job as a copy boy at the old Morning Telegraph.
 My world and the world of Saratoga and Dr. Fager were now and forever one.